jshakes/jshakespeare2019/content/posts/2017-12-04-encoding-browser-friendly-video-files-with-ffmpeg.md

 There are only two [file types](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats) required to natively play video in any modern browser with HTML5: WebM and MP4.
 Currently [all major browsers support MP4](https://caniuse.com/#search=mp4), but WebM allows for a much better quality-to-filesize ratio.
 Using [ffmpeg](https://www.ffmpeg.org/) you can transcode any multimedia file into WebM and MP4 from your command line.

-{{< figure src="/post_images/webm-comparison.jpg" caption="The same file transcoded to H.264-MP4 and VP9-WebM with the same bitrate.
+{{< figure alt="Screenshot from OSX showing the relative file sizes of two files encoded with ffmpeg" src="/post_images/webm-comparison.jpg" caption="The same file transcoded to H.264-MP4 and VP9-WebM with the same bitrate.
 The WebM filesize is 40% that of the MP4." >}}

 Ffmpeg is a hugely powerful tool.
 It supports just about every codec going and has a relatively simple interface.
 With that said, it does require you have at least a basic knowledge of multimedia encoding, so it can be a little daunting if you’re just looking to create the necessary files to use the  [`<video>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) tag on your site.
 Here’s a step by step guide to getting the files you need for any browser to natively play your video.